Multi-Parallel-Circuit Connected Family Reduces To Selected-OR Selector¶

 - a sum of independent per-group split indicators

-M_i, and - one ternary selector
+M_i, and -

 This isolates the only genuinely new ingredient beyond the old threshold-lift pieces: the selected-OR gadget g.